confluentinc/examples/connect-streams-pipeline/README.md

 ## Example 2: JDBC source connector with Single Message Transformations -> Key:String and Value:JSON

-Uses Kafka Connect JDBC source connector to produce JSON values, and inserts the key using single message transformations, also known as `SMTs`.
+* Kafka Connect JDBC source connector produces JSON values, and inserts the key using single message transformations, also known as `SMTs`.
 This is helpful because by default JDBC source connector does not insert a key.
-Client application reads from the Kafka topic using `Serdes.String()` for key and a custom JSON Serde for the value.
+* [Client application](src/main/java/io/confluent/examples/connectandstreams/jdbcjson/StreamsIngest.java) reads from the Kafka topic using `Serdes.String()` for key and a custom JSON Serde for the value.

 ### Notes